Using Epoxy Coating On Limestone Countertops

 ANSWER:

-below the surface.
-Impregnating sealers still allow the stone to breath as it should and do not impede repairs or maintenance in any way.
+Impregnating sealers are made specifically for natural stone and still allow the stone to breathe as it should and do not impede repairs or maintenance in any way.

-Impregnating sealers are perfectly fine to use when needed (which is not on every stone).
+Impregnating sealers are perfectly fine to use when needed.

-Topical "sealers" or coatings form a permanent barrier over the surface of the stone.
-These do not allow the stone to breath, which is not entirely detrimental on a countertop since the underside is exposed, but it can create problems.
+Coatings do not allow the stone to breathe, which is not entirely detrimental on a countertop since the underside is exposed, but it can create problems.

 And applying such topical coatings to floors is out since it will completely suffocate the stone, which can lead to significant damage and deterioration of the stone.